canonical/superset-k8s-operator/terraform/product/README.md

 juju run traefik-k8s/0 show-external-endpoints
 ```

-Leaving `external_hostname` empty keeps path routing.
-Nothing blocks and the deployment reaches
+Leaving `external_hostname` empty keeps path routing, and Traefik then has no address until the
+cluster gives its LoadBalancer service an IP.
+Until then it blocks and publishes no ingress URL, so
-active, but the UI is not usable in a browser, and SSO needs an HTTPS URL at a real hostname.
+SSO cannot be enabled.
+Once it has an IP the deployment reaches active, but the UI is not usable in
+a browser, and SSO needs an HTTPS URL at a real hostname.

 ## SSO via the `oauth` relation